cipriantifui/-real-time-single-page-forum-app/README.md

-# This is personal real time single page app/
+# This is personal real time single page app

 ## I use for this project: Laravel, Pusher, Vue, Vuetify